miketaylr/miketaylr.com-blog/_posts/2015-04-29-reference-error-ontouchstart-is-not-defined-jquery-flexslider-js-how-does-seo-work.md

 Doing some compatibility research on top Japanese sites, [I ran into my old nemesis][jp]: `ReferenceError: onTouchStart is not defined jquery.flexslider.js:397:12`.

 I first ran into this in [January of 2014][bug] in its more spooky form `ReferenceError: g is not defined`.
-Eventually I figured out it was a [problem in a WooThemes jQuery plugin called FlexSlider][tick], the real bug being the undefined behavior of function declarion hoisting in conditions (everyone just nod like that makes sense).
+Eventually I figured out it was a [problem in a WooThemes jQuery plugin called FlexSlider][tick], the real bug being the undefined behavior of function declaration hoisting in conditions (everyone just nod like that makes sense).

 In [JavaScript-is-his-co-pilot Juriy's words][kangax],

     Another important trait of function declarations is that declaring them conditionally is non-standardized and varies across different environments.
 You should never rely on functions being declared conditionally and use function expressions instead.

-In this case, they were conditionally declaring a function, but referencing it before said declartion in the if block, as an event handler, i.e.,
+In this case, they were conditionally declaring a function, but referencing it before said declaration in the if block, as an event handler, i.e.,

 ```js
 if (boop) {